gaz-beep/downloader-thingy/README.md

 Get and correctly rename Black Equine comic file downloads (this is an obviously stupid name to avoid keywords).

 This isn’t a program, it’s instructions on how to download files you’ve bought from a particular comic retailer that is a “black equine”.
 It is also the worst kind of messy just-works shambles, with no effort beyond that.
-It’s worked for me but no guarantees beyond that!
+It’s worked for me but no guarantees and might stop at any time!

 Upside, this might be worth it because the images are actually 1800x2700 – so I think slightly better than downloading from the “big river” place.